-Our approach is based on a simple formula: customized approach + support + opportunities for growth = confidence.
+Our approach is based on a simple formula: customized approach + support and understanding + opportunities for growth = confidence.

 You belong here.
 Students can sense it immediately.
-And there’s no better feeling for a parent than knowing that their child is accepted, understood, and will thrive.
+And there’s no better feeling for a parent than knowing that your child is accepted, understood, and will thrive.

-Self advocacy is essential for independence and success.
-Landmark students learn to understand themselves as learners, set goals, and self-advocate.
+Self advocacy is an essential ingredient for independence and success in life.
+This is the foundation of the many skills that students gain here.
+Through constructive support and encouragement, students understand themselves as learners, set goals, and self-advocate.

 THE FUN STUFF

-Students who struggle in school often miss out on the fun stuff—arts, athletics, community service, trips, and so much more.
-We know these pursuits are essential to shaping a young person into an interesting, engaged, confident adult.
+Students who struggle in school often miss out on the fun stuff—visual art, athletics, performing arts, community service, trips, and so much more.
+At Landmark we know these pursuits are essential to shaping a young person into an interesting, engaged, confident adult.

-I got to be in my first play, am learning to code, and am on the cross country team.
-I feel normal again. —Anna, 10th grade
+“At my old school, I never had time for anything other than academics, homework, or afternoon tutoring.
+At Landmark, I got to be in my first play, am learning to code, and am on the cross country team.
+I feel normal again.” —Anna, 10th grade